ravenhillh/Gallivant/README.md

 # s3 Cloud Storage

-You will need to set up cloud storage for image hosting.
-Using your AWS account that you set up for deployment, set up an s3 bucket:
+You will need to set up cloud storage with s3 for image hosting (you will need an AWS account to do so).

 1. Navigate to aws.com and sign in to the console.
 2. Navigate to the s3 bucket console.